paperfile/DELTASamples/README.md

 This Repository contains more visualization samples of DELTA.

 ## Geometric
-There are three model pairs provided as described in the original paper.__
-Under each folder, visuallzation of different categories are presented.
+There are three model pairs provided as described in the original paper.<br /> Under each folder, visuallzation of different categories are presented.

 ## Sementic